 A study of major revolutions which have shaped the modern world.
 Causes, intellectual foundations, and consequences.
 Selected from among American, French, Russian, Chinese and Latin American Revolutions.
 Prerequisite: 3 credits of HIST.
 (3)

 HIST 4020S - Seminar in the Developing World

 In-depth study of a particular region, nation, historical period or topic of the Developing World.
-Fulfills history major requirement for three upper-level credits of Developing World History.
 Prerequisite: 9 credits of HIST.
 (3)

 HIST 4030S - Seminar in American History